Air Fryer Hot Pockets

 It mimics the outcome of a deep-fat fryer but without oil.
 Hot hair is moved around via a fan that quickly and crisply cooks the food.
 The two most common air fryers you’ll see are basket-style (that is what I have) or convection/toaster oven-style.
 There are pluses to both, but I prefer my basket style.

 I prefer the basket-style air fryer as it’s smaller and takes up less room than the toaster oven-style air fryer.
-My biggest tip regarding air fryers is to pick a style that will work best for your family and the amount of food you will cook.
+My biggest tip regarding air fryers is to pick a style that will work best for your family and how much food you cook.
 My large basket-style air fryer can cook up to 12 wings, 2-4 servings of french fries, etc., which works well for my household.

 The answer to this will depend on your brand.
 It is ALWAYS best to double-check all brand recommendations by reading your user manual or visiting their website and seeing if they address this question on their site.
 My air fryer brand is basket style, and the outer and inner baskets are dishwasher safe.